ibm-cloud-docs/pattern-migration-options-vmware-workloads/white-paper.md

 {{site.data.keyword.attribute-definition-list}}

-# Lift and shift VMware on-premises to IBM Cloud
+# Lift-and-Shift VMware On-Premises to IBM Cloud
 {: #whitepaper}

 Over the past two decades, many enterprises have developed the VMware Software-Defined Data Center (SDDC) as the dominant virtualization platform for hosting x86 production and business-critical workloads in on-premises or colocated Data Center facilities.
 VMware has a 44.8% market share in x86 virtualization platform technologies, per Statista.